Sport is not just playing a game to win! It has many different dimensions. Sport has a soul!

 Every sport has its own rules.
 If you want to be a perfect sportsman or sportswoman, you should obey these rules such as:

-- Choosing the right sport
+- Choosing the right game you like

 - Choosing the right coach or trainer

-- Time and duration of doing sports
+- Time and duration of playing games

 - Follow a diet